radareorg/radare2-book/visual_mode/visual_disassembly.md

 You can use the Visual Assembler using `A`, this will give you a live-preview of the change you want to do in the disassembly.

+## HUD

+Using `??` the HUD is displayed.
+It can be seen as an interactive Cheat sheet that one can complete with its own set of command.
+The HUD is convenient for new-comers.
+For experienced user, a HUD per type of activity could also be interesting when dealing with a lot of command within radare2.

 ## Tweaking the Disassembly

 You can change the disassembly look and feel by using the Visual Configuration Editor.